 By getting involved through both DIS and local activities, you have the chance to make new friends, broaden your horizons, and develop your leadership and interpersonal skills.

 Engage with Fellow Students and Locals

 Being a part of a community abroad allows you to meet classmates and locals with various backgrounds, passions, and interests, creating a semester unique to you.
 Past students have even said these extracurricular activities became memorable talking points for resumés and interviews.
 Some of the opportunities include:

 - Clubs and Activities: Connect with Copenhageners by joining a local organization or activity.
-Check out the Activities Fair at the start of your semester to discover how to involve yourself; with over 40 organizations attending, you’ll have the opportunity to meet representatives from sports clubs, choirs, LGBTQIA+ groups, religious communities, and more
+Visit the Activity Fair Days at the start of your semester to discover how to involve yourself; opportunities include sports clubs, choirs, LGBTQIA+ groups, religious communities, and more

-- New in Town Meetups: From board game nights to bonfires and community dinners, New in Town meetups provide an opportunity to experience the city with other DIS students while socializing as the locals do
+- New in Town Meetups: From board game nights to bonfires and community dinners, New in Town meetups take place during the first weeks of the semester, and provide an opportunity to experience the city with other DIS students while socializing as the locals do

 - Seminar Nights: Hear from local professionals about current affairs and their local perspectives; students often use this as a networking opportunity to connect with professionals in their fields of interest

 Find more information about events, clubs, and communities in the DIS Navigate App, which you will gain access to before the start of your semester.

 I learned to be aware of differences in lifestyle and open-minded to such differences.
 I learned to let go of what I thought I knew and allow my experiences to shape my cultural understanding… I learned that to truly understand culture, I have to be willing to step back from my own attitude and adapt to a new way of life.
 And this is exactly what I did.